exAspArk/batch-loader/README.md

 * Automatically caches previous queries (identity map).
 * Thread-safe (`loader`).
 * No need to share batching through variables or custom defined classes.
-* No dependencies, no monkey-patches, no extra primitives such as Promises, just 200 LOC.
+* No dependencies, no monkey-patches, no extra primitives such as Promises.

 ## Usage